What Comes Up But Never Comes Down

 The Sun: A Closer Look at Our Star

 At the sun's core, temperatures reach around 15 million degrees Celsius.
 This extreme heat and pressure drive nuclear fusion, where hydrogen atoms are converted into helium, releasing tremendous amounts of energy in the process.
-This energy radiates outward through the sun's layers – the radiative zone, the convective zone, the photosphere (the visible surface), the chromosphere, and the corona (the outermost layer) – eventually reaching Earth as sunlight.
+And this energy radiates outward through the sun's layers – the radiative zone, the convective zone, the photosphere (the visible surface), the chromosphere, and the corona (the outermost layer) – eventually reaching Earth as sunlight.
 This sunlight is crucial for life on Earth.

 The Sun's Vital Role in Earth's Ecosystem